Carlos-o-Grande/Debug-setup-vscode-quick/README.md

 When you have done that, on VScode explorer (1st button on top left) there's a new folder `.vscode` with the file `launch.json`.
 *Use launch.json and tasks.json on github to guide you., copy them to `.vscode` folder*

-Files are commented where is relevant.
+<br />Files are commented where is relevant.
 Here they are edited for brevity.

 #### launch.json
 ```json